Family Friendly Farms Tour

 Side Trip: Camas Country Mill Bakery

-Please note: lunch service has been temporarily suspended for the summer of 2020.
+Please note: lunch service has been temporarily suspended.
 However, fresh baked bread and dry goods are still available.

 Any jaunt around Junction City should include a visit to Camas Country Mill & Bakery.
 Learn about the different types of wheat and grain grown on their farm, stock up on local flour and grains and take home fresh baked bread from their "test kitchen".
 This family-owned farm and mill also offers occasional baking classes.
 There is a historic one-room schoolhouse onsite that functions as a dining room when they are serving lunch.